muchimi/JoystickGremlinEx/docs/overview.md

 ### Mappings

-A mapping is a set of containers and actions attached to an input.
+A mapping is a set of [containers](containers.md) and [actions](actions.md) attached to an input.
 A mapping includes at least one container, the simplest one called the basic container.
 The type of containers and actions available depend on the input type.
 So actions for an axis are different from actions for a button.

-Containers contain one or more actions.
-Some containers add functionality to actions, such as chain or sequence, or long/short press functionality.
+[Containers](containers.md) contain one or more [actions](actions.md).
+Many [containers](containers.md) are specialized and add functionality to [actions](actions.md), such as chain or sequence, or long/short press functionality.
+Containers by themselves do not produce any output, but they manage the behavior of the actions they contain.

-Some actions, like Gated Axis, also have containers.
+Some [actions](actions.md), like [Gated Axis](actions.md#gated-axis-action), also have containers embedded in the action for each trigger condition.

 Actions are the actual items that produce output.

-Note: it is usually the case that multiple combinations of containers and actions can get to the same result.
+Note: it is usually the case that different combinations of [containers](containers.md) and [actions](actions.md) can produce the same output.
 There is no method better than the other.
 The key is to pick a combination that works for you.
-It is also the case that while many actions are similar (they may even be called the same except for an "ex" for "extended functionality"), that some may be better than others.
+It is also the case that while many [actions](actions.md) are similar (they may even be called the same except for an "ex" for "extended functionality"), that some may be better than others as they offer different output options.

+For example, a simple key press can be output using a [macro action](actions.md#macro) with three steps (press key, pause, release key), or a single [map to keyboard/mouse Ex action](actions.md#map-to-keyboardmouse-ex-action) in pulse mode.

 If you have a mapping questions such as "How do I do this", please ask the question in the [binding discussion forum on Discord](https://discord.com/channels/1279461873317707827/1342271810338553896).